 |Anthropology major Moselle Singh used her Summer Fellowship to travel to Vedic City in Iowa, researching Transcendental Meditation and how and why women integrate it into their lives.
 She worked with Dr. Carrie Hough of anthropology.|

 |Geology major Diana Boudreau used her Summer Fellowship working at the Field Museum in Chicago on the dinosaur Cryolophosaurus ellioti, found in 1991 by Augustana's Dr. William Hammer.|

 Augustana Summer Student Research Fellowships are available to students of all disciplines.
-This funding is intended to support student research/artistic projects under the guidance of a faculty member.
-Students may apply for a maximum stipend of $3,000, plus additional funding for project expenses.
+This funding is intended to support student research/artistic projects under the guidance of a faculty member during the summer, typically for a 5-10 week project.

 Students may apply for $300 per week for 5-10 weeks for a total of $1,500-$3,000 stipend, plus up to $500 in expenses.
 Students should discuss the project timeline in their proposal and justify the number of weeks being proposed.

 Augie Choice funds will be applied to the fellowship if a student has not used these funds and are not intending to use Augie Choice for other experiences.
 (Projects that require large expense budgets, such as expensive travel, etc., will be funded if the funds are available.)

 Project proposals and letter of support must be submitted by Jan.
 22, 2016.